Brand Positioning Status

 15 Elevator Pitch, 30 Seconds

-SwitzerHealth brings new billable clinical services to skilled nursing facilities, starting with contactless radar monitoring that tracks heart rate, breathing, and movement in every room, 24/7, without cameras or wearables.
-Our clinical team uses that continuous data to deliver care management services for chronic care, behavioral health, or complex condition management and generating new Medicare Part B revenue from dual-eligible long-stay residents.
-Every patient you discharge home becomes an RPM billing opportunity with no additional staffing burden.
+SwitzerHealth brings continuous, contactless monitoring to skilled nursing facilities using radar technology that tracks heart rate, breathing, and movement in every room, 24/7, without cameras or wearables.
+Our clinical team reviews that continuous data and delivers weekly clinical intelligence reports to your nursing staff, supporting care management for chronic care, behavioral health, or complex condition management.
+The monitoring infrastructure also supports care for every patient you discharge home, with no additional staffing burden.

 16 Value Proposition